-Week 10: a) Myth1: Children learn languages quickly and easily while adults are ineffective in comparison.

-b) Myth 2: A true bilingual is someone who speaks two languages perfectly.
+- a) Myth 1: Children learn languages quickly and easily while adults are ineffective in comparison. - b) Myth 2: A true bilingual is someone who speaks two languages perfectly.

-c) Myth 3: You can acquire a language simply through listening or reading.
+Week 11: a) Myth 3: You can acquire a language simply through listening or reading.

-d) Myth 4: Practice makes perfect.

-Week 11: a) Myths 5: Language students learn (and retain) what they are taught.
+- b) Myth 4: Practice makes perfect. - c) Myth 5: Language students learn (and retain) what they are taught.

-b) Myth 6: Language learners always benefit from correction.
+Week 12: a) Myth 6: Language learners always benefit from correction.

-c) Myth 7: Individual differences are a major, perhaps the major, factor in SLA.

-d) Myths 8: Language acquisition is the individual acquisition of grammar.
+- b) Myth 7: Individual differences are a major, perhaps the major, factor in SLA. - b) Myth 8: Language acquisition is the individual acquisition of grammar.

-Week 12: Final test
+Week 13: Final test